aitap/ipwdqc/README.md

 # Why is passwdqc source in there?

 `passwdqc` library needs a few patches to work on Windows (if you just build it using MinGW, it would try to open `/dev/urandom` and fail).
-I modified `passwdqc_random.c` to use [BCryptGenRandom](https://msdn.microsoft.com/en-us/library/windows/desktop/aa375458%28v%3Dvs.85%29.aspx) instead.
+I modified `passwdqc_random.c` to use [BCryptGenRandom](https://msdn.microsoft.com/en-us/library/windows/desktop/aa375458%28v%3Dvs.85%29.aspx) (or [CryptGenRandom](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379942%28v=vs.85%29.aspx) on Windows XP) instead.